Women in the Catholic Church: 21st century

 In January 2021, Pope Francis issued the motu proprio “Spiritus Domini,” which changed canon 230 § 1 of the 1983 Code of Canon Law from "Lay men who possess the age and qualifications established by decree of the conference of bishops can be admitted on a stable basis through the prescribed liturgical rite to the ministries of lector and acolyte" to "Lay persons of suitable age and with the gifts determined by decree of the Episcopal Conference may be permanently assigned, by means of the established liturgical rite, to the ministries of lectors and acolytes."
 This meant women could begin to be admitted to the instituted ministries of acolyte and lector, which they could not before.

-On 5 February 2021, Pope Francis appointed an Italian magistrate, Catia Summaria, as the first woman promoter of Justice in the Holy See’s Court of Appeals.
+On 5 February 2021, Pope Francis appointed an Italian magistrate, Catia Summaria, as the first woman promoter of Justice in the Holy See's Court of Appeals.
 On 6 February 2021, he appointed Nathalie Becquart an undersecretary of the Synod of Bishops, making her the first woman to have the right to vote in the Synod of Bishops.
 On 9 March 2021, he chose Núria Calduch to be the Secretary of the Pontifical Biblical Commission, making her the first woman to reach this office.

+On 24 March 2021, Pope Francis appointed Alessandra Smerilli the Undersecretary for the Faith and Development Sector of the Dicastery for Promoting Integral Human Development of the Roman Curia; she became, as interim, the first woman secretary of the dicastery on 26 August 2021.
+This made her the highest ranking woman in the curia at the time.
+On 23 April 2022 she became the Secretary for the Dicastery.

+On 4 November 2021, Pope Francis appointed Raffaella Petrini Secretary General of the Governorate of Vatican City State, the first woman to hold that position.